cheind/cppopt/Readme.md

 Throughout cppopt we use the following conventions
  - input variables are repesented by `Nx1` column vectors
  - outputs are represented by `Mx1` column vectors
- - gradients are represented by `1xN` row vectors
+ - gradients are represented by `Nx1` column vectors
  - Jacobians are represented by `MxN` matrices
  - Hessians are represented by `NxN` matrices